Sahil-Sharma-23/supa-next-shad-auth/README.md

 `NOTE: Every resource used in this project are free to use for a certain threshold.`

+## Things to keep in mind while testing 🤯.

+- Supabase restricts user registration.
+So if, you are unable to Sign up as a new user, don't worry!
+- I've provided the test Login credentials in the `.env.local.example` file.
+Use those to test out things!

+<mark>Star ⭐ this repository if you find this useful 🙂.</mark>

 ## 🚀 Getting Started

 1. Run the following command to create a new project with this starter.